open-telemetry/opamp-spec/specification.md

 ```

 The sequence is the following:
 - (1) The Client connects to the Server.
-The Client SHOULD use a regular TLS, validating
+The Client SHOULD use regular TLS and validate
   the Server's identity.
 The Agent may also use a bootstrap client certificate that is
   already trusted by the Server.
 (Note: the distribution and installation method of
   the bootstrap certificate is not part of this specification).